Protection Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 redirect all melee and ranged attacks onto you.
 Keep in mind that this ability

-does not do anything against spells unless you have the
+does not do anything against spells.

-Use it frequently and in respond
+Use it frequently and in response

 to enemy attempts to kill your teammates.